CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

 ```

 This will add the CenturyLink Relational DB service instance access credentials into the `myapp` application's
 runtime environment.
-To view these MySQL service instance credentials use the `cf env` command and they will be
+To view these MySQL service instance credentials use the `cf env` command
+(or the "Environment" area for an application in the AppFog UI) and they will be
 located in the VCAP_SERVICES environment variable which is a convention for Cloud Foundry enabled services:

 ```